hb0424/Notes/EverydayDialoguesAtWork/BrifeNote.md

 for old time's sake, i would like to continue, but i have some requirements.
 Go ahead.
 We will do our utmost to accommodate you.
 I have been considering lowering our usual monthly quota.

+I have never handled such a big and important client before.
+That gives you plenty of time to plan, calm down.
+I've schmoozed before, but not on such a high level.
+There is a seafood restaurant in one of the 5 start hotels in the CBD.
+I have taken big clients there before, and it's a good venue.
+I am told it has excellent foot, service and a great atmosphere.
+Big clients are really professional in the way they do business.
+You need to make a good impression.
+The anticipation is awful.
+no confidential info to be discussed during dinner.
+Be sure to put it all on the company expense account.

+It might be nice for you to try some Northern style for a change.
+I am sure it will be delightful.
+First things first.
+You have certainly made this deal go smoothly.
+I will certainly be recommending you to some of my acquaintances, try to drum up a bit more business for you.
+Tonight we celebrate our new relationship!
+I think a bottle of this red wine would be very nice indeed.
+Yes, a good choice I'm sure.
+I can fully recommend the fresh seafood platter.
+It's their specialty.

+I am glad you are still up.
+Are you a little drunk?
+Your eyes are all shiny and your skin is blotchy.
+The dinner was a major success.
+How did you pull it off?
+I have discovered I can schmooze.
+Drinking is involved.
+When I relaxed I really got into it.
+That's refreshing, you are usually to uptight.
+He would recommend me to some people he knows.
+From this one dinner, I could have gained loads more contracts and potential customers.
+It was a fabulous suggestion.
+Nonsense, I'm happy to help in any way I can.
+Wining and dining is an art form.